axelfrache/TaskAdvisorAPI/README.md

 # TaskAdvisorAPI

-The Task Management API is a backend solution built with Express.js, designed to manage tasks efficiently.
+TaskAdvisorAPI is a backend solution built with Express.js, designed to manage tasks efficiently.
 It supports user authentication, task grouping via lists, and offers features like recurring tasks to streamline your task management workflow.

 ## 🚀 Get Started